streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 1. Go to `Notebooks` and open the notebook from which you want to delete a topic.
 2. Right click on the topic
 3. Click on `Delete` to delete the topic.
-4. Select whether you also want to delete the notes inside this topic.
+4. (Optional) Select whether you also want to delete the notes inside this topic.

 # [Mobile](#/tab/mobile)

 1. Go to `Notebooks` from side menu and open the notebook from which you want to delete a topic.
 2. Press the ![Three dot button](/three-dot-button.png) button to open `Topic properties` sheet
 3. Press `Delete topic`
-4. Select whether you also want to delete the notes inside this topic.
+4. (Optional) Select whether you also want to delete the notes inside this topic.

 ---